Abandoned & Little-Known Airfields:

 The AT-21 had a brief production run & an extremely brief service life.

-but production ran for only one year, by which point the plant had turned out more than a hundred aircraft.
+Production of the AT-21 ran for only one year, by which point the plant had turned out a total of 105 aircraft.

 when they were replaced by training examples of the actual aircraft in which the gunners would eventually serve.